-The UK’s only arts audience psychology consultants
+The UK’s leading arts audience psychology specialists

 Understanding audiences beyond segmentation and assumption